BioComputingUP/mocafe/docs/source/demo_doc/prostate_cancer2d.rst

     import mocafe.litforms.prostate_cancer as pc_model

 ..
-GENERATED FROM PYTHON SOURCE LINES 61-64
+GENERATED FROM PYTHON SOURCE LINES 78-82

-Then, it is useful (even though not necessary) to do a number of operations befor running our simulation.
+Then, it is useful (even though not necessary) to do a number of operations before running our simulation.

-First of all, we shut down the logging messages from FEniCS.
-You can comment this line if you want.
+First of all, we shut down the logging messages from FEniCS, leaving only the error messages in case something goes *really* wrong.
+If you want to check out the FEniCS messages, you can comment this line.

 ..
-GENERATED FROM PYTHON SOURCE LINES 64-66
+GENERATED FROM PYTHON SOURCE LINES 82-84

 .. code-block:: default

     fenics.set_log_level(fenics.LogLevel.ERROR)

 ..
-GENERATED FROM PYTHON SOURCE LINES 67-69
+GENERATED FROM PYTHON SOURCE LINES 85-87

 Then, we define the MPI rank for each process.
 Generally speaking, this is necessary for running the simulation in parallel using ``mpirun``, even though in this simulation is not largely used, as we are going to see.

 ..
-GENERATED FROM PYTHON SOURCE LINES 69-72
+GENERATED FROM PYTHON SOURCE LINES 87-90

 .. code-block:: default